Master Computational and Applied Mathematics (CAM)

 Note: Only modules / module descriptions that are ‚cleared‘ by the module coordinator or the programme coordinator are visible on Campo.
 Some modules might be under review.
 Those are invisible to you.

-At least for some time, we will let the pdf-version of the module catalogue with the module descriptions online. - the long-range planning of the department (to find which modules will (most likely) be offered in subsequent semesters, see this link, klick on ‚Master-Studium‘)
+• the long-range planning of the department (to find which modules will (most likely) be offered in subsequent semesters, see this link, klick on ‚Master-Studium‘)

 Make up you mind and then discuss your plan with your mentor.